Hellmann's and Best Foods: History

 In 1955, Best Foods acquired Rosefield Packing Co., makers of Skippy peanut butter.
 In 1958 Best Foods was bought by Corn Products Refining Company to form Corn Products Company, which in 1969 became CPC International Inc. Hellmann's mayonnaise arrived in the United Kingdom in 1961 and by the late 1980s had over 50% market share.

-Before 1960, Hellmann's and Best Foods were advertised in the same advertisement, which pointed out that it is known as Hellmann's in the East and Best Foods in the West.
+Since 1960, Hellmann's and Best Foods have been advertised together, with its copy originally read out or displayed as Hellmann's in the East, Best Foods in the West.
 Around 1968 the Best Foods brand added the Blue Ribbon from the Hellmann's brand, making them more like sister products.
 Since 2007, both brands have exactly the same design.

-In 1997, CPC International renamed itself Bestfoods, focusing in packaged food products (including the Hellmann's brand), and spun-off the corn-refining business into a new company called Corn Product International, currently known as Ingredion.
+In 1997, CPC International renamed itself Bestfoods, focusing on packaged food products (including the Hellmann's brand), and spun-off the corn-refining business into a new company called Corn Product International, currently known as Ingredion.
 Bestfoods was acquired by Unilever in 2000.

 On February 1, 2023, Hellmann's was discontinued in South Africa.

 Recipe and marketing issues

 When Best Foods acquired the Hellmann's brand, it decided to keep the respective recipes for both mayonnaises.
 However, at least as recently as June 2003, the recipes were almost identical.
 From the company's FAQs at the time:

-"The products are basically the same.
-Both trademarks evolved simultaneously – Hellmann's in the East and Best Foods in the West.
-Taste preferences vary; some people find that Best Foods mayonnaise is slightly more tangy."